-The Steamboat Springs Education Fund is a non profit organization created to manage the proceeds of the half-cent sales tax—five cents on a $10 purchase.
-The half-cent city sales tax that was originally approved by Steamboat voters in 1993 to fund “public k-12 educational purposes.”
+The Steamboat Springs Education Fund (SSEF) is a nonprofit, independent corporation that administers the proceeds of the half-cent sales tax—five cents on a $10 purchase.
+The half-cent city sales tax was originally approved by Steamboat voters in 1993 to fund “public K-12 educational purposes.”
 The tax was extended by voter approval in three subsequent elections.
 In 2009, voters extended the tax and expanded the purpose to share a portion of the proceeds of the tax with other Routt County public schools.
 Since 1993, more than $57.5M has been granted directly for public K-12 education in Routt County.

 The EFB hopes to renew the half-cent sales tax by ballot initiative in 2018, becoming effective in 2019.